“You know Bobby Kennedy was killed there?”

 “How’s Mudcrutch doing,” he asks.

 “We’re now the Heartbreakers.
-How’d the meeting with Universal go?”
+How’d the meeting go with Universal?”

 “Excellent.
 Bronfman agreed to buy out your contracts.
 You’ll be the first artists on his Universal label while he acquires small labels like Shelter.
 You’ll get paid to work on Tim’s movie to learn how to make music videos from your songs.
 Just don’t tell anyone until everything’s set.
 Shelter can’t know Bronfman’s stealing their artists while he’s acquiring them.”